Eldorado Canyon State Park

 Eldorado Canyon State Park is part of the Colorado State Park system.
-It was established in 1978 and is located in Boulder County near the city of Boulder.
+It was established in 1978 and is located in Boulder County south of the city of Boulder.
 The park consists of two areas, the Inner Canyon (developed area) and Crescent Meadows (undeveloped area).
 The park encompasses 885 acre with a variety of recreation opportunities available.
 Eldorado Canyon is home to one of the world's most accessible and comprehensive rock climbing areas.
 This state park is open during daylight hours only, visitors are expected to leave before dusk.
+Timed vehicle entry reservations are required on weekends and federal holidays between May 1 and October 1.

 History

 Ute Indians were the first inhabitants into this area that is nestled against the foothills near Boulder.
 The Indians lived within the walls of the canyon because they provided protection from the harsh Colorado winters.
 Settlers soon followed in search of gold and agriculture.
 Eldorado Canyon is known for its geologic history dating back billions of years.
-Near the park’s entrance at the visitors center, there are rocks calculated to be over 1.5 billion years old.
+Rock formations near the visitors center are estimated to be over 1.5 billion years old.

 At the beginning of the twentieth century, the community of Eldorado Springs was established and became known as a resort for the elite.
 The town offered visitors warm artesian springs and lush hotels, including the Crags Hotel, the Eldorado and the Grand View.
 Numerous celebrities and Denver residents enjoyed the beautiful getaway until a fire burned the Crags Hotel in 1912.
 Crags Hotel operated from 1908 to 1912.

 The town also received attention between 1906 and 1949, when Ivy Baldwin performed tight rope acts across the canyon 580 ft.
-More recent visitors appreciate views of the park from a higher perspective - but as rock climbers rather than from a tight rope.
+More recent visitors appreciate views of the park from a higher perspective, but as rock climbers rather than from a tight rope.